autohandle/CarNDPathPlanningProject/XREADME.md

 #### Valid Trajectories
 ##### The car is able to drive at least 4.32 miles without incident.

 ![alt text](images/lanes.png "movie slide")

+In the picture, you can see the car has gone more than 4.32 miles without incident and is in the process of changing lanes.
+A [short video](https://s3.amazonaws.com/autohandle.com/video/CarND-Path-Planning-Project.mp4) from which this still was extracted is shown below.

+As currently programmed, the vehicle does not perform properly in all scenarios.
+I assume that I must stiil have coding errors.

+The vehicle can get acceleration errors, especially if:
+  * it is tracking one of the other cars that start and stop a lot
+  * it gets cut off
+  * it decides to change lanes when there is a sharp curve

+Although rare, in my experience, the vehicle can collide with other cars when it changes lanes, especially if the other car is just slightly behind it and speeding up.

+It can get confused and trigger a *out of lane* error if it is cut off during a lane change.

+However, depending on the scenario the vehicle encounters, in my experience, the vehicle usually can eventually go 4 or 5 miles wthout incident required for the project.

 ##### The car drives according to the speed limit.
 To insure the car stays under the speed limit, [the code](https://github.com/autohandle/CarNDPathPlanningProject/blob/185858841082cf7cd50254066f7de2d6fc3352e8/src/main.cpp#L1561)